 Open House is an annual event each spring, rain or shine, on the College of Veterinary Medicine campus.
 The event highlights all the college offers our community in areas of veterinary medicine, research, and education.
 There are many demonstrations and exhibits about animals and highlighting all veterinary medicine has to offer.
 The event is held on College of Veterinary Medicine campus, located at 1130 Wire Road.
 No registration is required to attend Open House.

 The next Open House is scheduled for April 6, 2019.
-Read the Open House 2018 Brochure of activities and events.
+Read the 2019 Open House Brochure, for a list of activities and events.

 The event includes self-guided tours of the Bailey Small Animal Teaching Hospital facilities throughout the day.
 Other exhibits include Southeastern Raptor Center birds of prey, exotic pets, teddy bear surgery, dinosaur egg with embryo, canine parade of breeds and many other events.
 Open House also includes exhibits outside the J.T.
 Vaughn Large Animal Teaching Hospital, including the equine and bovine display of breeds, petting zoo and painted horse.